Assistance programs St. Clair County Michigan.

 If you need assistance with your rent or other aid, such as mortgage help or food assistance, then the best thing to do is contact some of the agencies or charities that have previously received grants or funding through the United Way.
 Contact these organizations: The Harbor, Mid City Nutrition, Pathways Homeless Shelter ((810) 982-1020), Downriver Helping Hands, Community Action Agency of St. Clair County (810) 982-7233, Algonac United Methodist Food Pantry, Salvation Army, Downriver Bread of Life Nutrition Center, and the Blue Water Community Food Depot.

-Community Action Agency of St. Clair County is the primary agency in the area to call for help.
+Blue Water Community Action (Community Action Agency of St. Clair County) is the primary agency in the area to call for help.
 Call them at (810) 982-7233.

 - Utility and heating help - If you are facing a disconnection, financial assistance is available for heat, electric and water bills to prevent a loss of your utility service.
 Households must have a notice of disconnection, and be able to pay their bills over the long term.